 Evatt retaliated by claiming that the Church Meetings are called “whenever they see fit without reference to him and he is met with marked disrespect”.

-Bickering and misunderstanding continued from both sides – the Church Council and Mr Evatt – with Mr Chabaud being the intermediary, attempting to pacify all parties.
+Bickering and misunderstanding continued from both sides – the Church Council and Capt.
+Evatt – with Chabaud being the intermediary, attempting to pacify all parties.
 However, later on, he and McCleland then quarrelled.
 Chabaud responded by stating, “I hope that you are not in any way interested or connected with him or his descendants for he [McCleland] is a most unamicable character”.
 Chabaud then continued to sully McCleland’s character even further.
 “Even on the voyage out he evinced a most quarrelsome, mischief-making disposition and is in constant hot water with one and another in Port Elizabeth after settling here”.

 The poor woman returned home very agitated and informed her husband, Mr Chabaud, what had transpired.
-Incensed, Mr Chabaud wrote to Francis for an explanation.
-Nothing is recorded whether a reply is forthcoming.
+Incensed, Mr Chabaud wrote to Francis McCleland for an explanation.
+Nothing is recorded as to whether a reply was forthcoming.

 According to Chabaud, when McCleland is confronted, he “hedges and prevaricates and even, in a terrible fright, says he is happy to see her at his house (No. 7)”.
-This did not prevent him from continuing the slander causing tensions escalate until Mr Chabaud deliberately decided to insult Francis in the expectation that McCleland would either prove his statements or retract them.
+This did not prevent him from continuing the slander causing tensions to escalate until Mr Chabaud deliberately decided to insult Francis in the expectation that McCleland would either prove his statements or retract them.

-Then on 12th August 1826, McCleland drafted a letter to the District Secretary, Roselt, in which he details a confrontation between Chabaud and himself, during which he is called a slanderer and a pest of society.
+Then on 12th August 1826, McCleland drafts a letter to the District Secretary, Roselt, in which he details a confrontation between Chabaud and himself, during which he is called a slanderer and a pest of society.

 Furthermore, he also requests him to intervene.